Pandicon/Multiplayer-Game/client/README.md

 This is Multiplayer-Game client.
+# How to use
+Download pre-build client in releases (will be "soon") or build it yourself (check below).
+Then run the multi-client (/client/bin/multi-client) executable, input nickname, server IP and port and connect to server.
+Enjoy! :)
 # Used libraries
 It uses multiple libraries, which are also needed to compile the client.
 Used libraries are: